 Yes.
 For more information about the requirement of ongoing direction and supervision of LPNs, see Minn.
 Stat. § 148.171, subd.
 14.

 Yes, the nurse is required to receive orders and implement interventions that are delegated, ordered or prescribed by a licensed health care provider.
 The nurse must maintain signed physician’s orders for a participant in his/her files.
 For more information, see Minn.
 Stat. § 148.171, subd.
-14.
+14 and subd.
+15.

 No. CDCS only allows payment to parents of minors and spouses under the service category of Personal Assistance.